-- Executive compensation is structured to consist of both fixed compensation, which provides a steady income stream regardless of stock price performance, and variable incentive compensation, which is designed to reward both short-term and long-term corporate performance.
+- Executive compensation is structured to consist of both fixed compensation, which provides a steady income stream regardless of stock price performance, and variable incentive compensation, which is designed to reward both short-term and long-term corporate performance, and shareholder returns.
 Fixed, base-salary compensation is both market-competitive and sufficient to make risk-taking to achieve a living wage unnecessary.
-Short-term cash incentive compensation is awarded based on achievement of operating profit goals, while significant weighting toward long-term equity incentive compensation based on multi-year operating performance targets discourages short-term risk-taking; - The variable elements of compensation are contingent upon the achievement of pre-determined profitability goals.
+Short-term cash incentive compensation is awarded based on achievement of operating profit goals, while significant weighting toward long-term equity incentive compensation based on multi-year operating performance targets discourages short-term risk-taking; - The variable elements of cash compensation are contingent upon the achievement of pre-determined profitability goals, and the variable elements of equity compensation are contingent upon the performance of the Company's total shareholder returns compared to the performance of total shareholder returns for the Russell 2000 index over multi-year periods.
 Due to the nature of the Company's business, there is minimal subjectivity in the financial results on which this compensation is based; - Performance goals are applicable Company-wide to our executives and employees alike to encourage consistent behavior throughout the organization; - Approval of the Board of Directors is required prior to the payment of any incentive compensation; - Equity ownership guidelines of three times base salary for the CEO and two times base salary for the other NEOs discourage excessive risk taking by providing an incentive for executives to consider the Company's long-term interests, since a portion of their personal investment portfolio consists of Company stock; and - The Company has strict internal controls over the measurement and calculation of performance goals, and all employees are required to receive annual compliance training under our Corporate Governance Guidelines, which cover, among other things, accuracy of books and records.